Overview

 At LSBU you will work in industry standard facilities.
 The Edric Theatre and Studios is at the heart of our Southwark campus in SE1 and comprises a mainstage and studio theatre together with a suite of fully equipped, dance-drama rehearsal studios.
 In addition, you will have access to the mulit million pound Elephant Studios at LSBU with a professional green-screen Film Studio, Sound Labs, Photographic Studios and fully equipped Recording Studios.

 However, the learning experience won’t stop there.
 You’ll also benefit from the advantages of learning in a wider University environment allowing you to get the best of both worlds.
-All our students take part in our extensive enhancement programme which involves guest lectures, industry employment symposia, subsidised theatre visits and access to our Associate Artist Programme where selected students will have the opportunity to work with a professional industry mentor.
+All our students take part in our extensive enhancement programme which involves guest lectures, industry employment symposia, subsidised theatre visits.
 Students are also able to meet and work with students in other, related disciplines such as Film, Music and Sound Design, Photography and Journalism.
 These collaborations mean that you can experiment in applying your own acting or production skills in different and creative ways, learning how to generate your unique skills profile ready for entry into the professional world on graduation.

 This course is entirely assessed by practical skills assessments and coursework.